 Q. Will there be any Gluten-Free foods at the rest stops and after-ride meal?

 A. We make a concerted effort to accommodate our gluten free riders!
 Each rest stop will have a GF items.
-Click here to see the offerings for 2017.
-We will also have a Gluten Free Lasagna available at the post ride feed.
+Click here to see the offerings for 2018.
+We will also have a Gluten Free items available at the post ride party.
 Check-in with a volunteer and request!

 Q. Are my ride pictures really free?

 A. They really are free!
 No matter which ride route you are doing, we'll have photographers at several locations on the course taking your picture.
-You will be able to download digital versions of your pictures at Captivating Sports Photos' website HERE - just search for your event.
+You will be able to download digital versions of your pictures at Captivating Sports Photos' website within a few days of the finish.